 Hanna, who retired in 1936 after sterling work to set the club on a solid foundation, was succeeded by Henry Fottrell, who held office until 1978.
 The Kennel Club’s current office, Fottrell House, is named in his honour.
 J.G.
 (Sonny) Plunkett held the chair until his death in 1987, followed by Bill O’Herlihy (son of Con O’Herlihy) and Tom Creamer.
 The title was changed to President in 1998, during Mr Creamer’s tenure, and Mr S. Delmar currently fills the role.

-The present Secretary, Marion Campbell, has several predecessors.
-Tony O’Neill, Mr W. Cahill, Mr H.B.
+The present Secretary, Karen Murphy, has several predecessors.
+Marion Campbell, Tony O’Neill, Mr W. Cahill, Mr H.B.
 Fottrell, Mr L.G.
 Quirke, Miss M. Fox, Mr D.J.
 Smyth, Mr R. E. Martin all served in this role as the club grew.
 Today, the Irish Kennel Club is a company limited by guarantee and based in Fottrell House at Harold’s Cross Bridge.
 It is governed by an elected Board of Directors, while many members are active in the club through several voluntary committees.